-- 2) An instance where the Contractor's or any subcontractor's employees, officers, or directors use their positions for purposes that are, or give the appearance of being, motivated by a desire for private gain for themselves or others, such as those with whom they have family, business or other ties. - C. If DHCS is or becomes aware of a known or suspected conflict of interest, the Contractor will be given an opportunity to submit additional information or to resolve the conflict.
+- C. If DHCS is or becomes aware of a known or suspected conflict of interest, the Contractor will be given an opportunity to submit additional information or to resolve the conflict.
 A Contractor with a suspected conflict of interest will have five (5) working days from the date of notification of the conflict by DHCS to provide complete information regarding the suspected conflict.
-If a conflict of interest is determined to exist by DHCS and cannot be resolved to the satisfaction of DHCS, the conflict will be grounds for terminating the Contract.
-DHCS may, at its discretion upon receipt of a written request from the Contractor, authorize an extension of the timeline indicated herein. - D. Contractor acknowledges that state laws on conflict of interest, found in the Political Reform Act (Government Code Section 81000 et seq.), Public Contract Code Section 10365.5, and Government Code Section 1090, apply to this Contract.
+If a conflict of interest is determined to exist by DHCS and cannot be resolved to the satisfaction of DHCS, the conflict will be grounds for terminating the Agreement.
+DHCS may, at its discretion upon receipt of a written request from the Contractor, authorize an extension of the timeline indicated herein. - D. Contractor acknowledges that state laws on conflict of interest, found in the Political Reform Act, Public Contract Code Section 10365.5, and Government Code Section 1090, apply to this Contract.